JetBrains/kotlin-multiplatform-dev-docs/topics/development/multiplatform-ios-dependencies.md

 import MyFramework.*
 ```

-Learn more about [Objective-C and Swift interop](https://kotlinlang.org/docs/native-objc-interop.html) and
+Learn more about [Swift/Objective-C interop](https://kotlinlang.org/docs/native-objc-interop.html) and
 [configuring cinterop from Gradle](multiplatform-dsl-reference.md#cinterops).

 ### With CocoaPods